robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 Test data in HTML files can be edited with whichever editor you prefer, but a graphic editor, where you can actually see the tables, is recommended.
-There is also a tool called RIDE_ available that is designed for editing the test data.
+RIDE_ can read and write HTML files, but unfortunately it loses all HTML formatting and also possible data outside test case tables.

 Encoding and entity references
 ``````````````````````````````